PRATHEEKSHAKATHIRVEL/Text-To-Speech-Converter-Using-AWS-Polly/README.md

 LAMBDA TRIGGER

- 1.When you upload a .txt file to the input bucket, it automatically triggers, it triggers the lambda function.
+ 1. When you upload a .txt file to the input bucket, it automatically triggers, it triggers the lambda function.

  CREATE LAMBDA FUNCTION

  1. Create a fucntion in AWS Lambda.